kotamichael/logs_analysis/README.md

 		GROUP BY time ORDER BY time;

 	CREATE VIEW badrqsts AS
-		SELECT time, COUNT(status) AS bad FROM days
-		WHERE status = '404 NOT FOUND' GROUP BY time ORDER BY time;
+		SELECT time, COUNT(status) AS bad FROM totalrqsts WHERE status = '404 NOT FOUND' GROUP BY time ORDER BY time;

 	CREATE VIEW dailyerrors AS